cysouw/diathesis/text/c09_adverbials.md

 Both the manner adverbial and the governed preposition cannot be left out with *halten von* 'to think of' [@next].

 ::: ex
 a.
-Ich halte viel von dir
+Ich halte viel von dir.
 b. ^* Ich halte viel.
 c. ^* Ich halte von dir.
 :::